EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 very interesting, ultimately the centerpiece in the 2012 elections

-unavoidably be the issue of creating jobs and the state of our
+will unavoidably be the issue of creating jobs and the state of our

 economy.
 This argument, justified on a naive and superficial level,